 Essentially this model has all the basics of getting clear sound without an added features that new gamers don’t need.

 There are a lot of reasons why customers enjoy the X12 model so much, but they can be summed up into these two major advantages:

 Provides Great Sound with Bass Boost

 One of the first things customers find with the X12 headset is how incredibly clear the audio is.
-Not only is it easy to hear others during live chat but the sounds it picks up in games is extremely impressive.
+Not only is it easy to hear others during the live chat but the sounds it picks up in games are extremely impressive.
 Quite a few fans are delighted to find they were able to hear sounds so delicate that they never noticed them before with speakers or other headsets.
-FPS game lovers will really like how these headphones can pick up the slightly sound of footsteps to alert you to other players.
+FPS game lovers will really like how these headphones can pick up the slightest sound of footsteps to alert you to other players.
 Those that enjoy RPG, open world and very atmospheric games will be amazed at the almost surround sound mimic effect these headphones deliver.

 Audio out sound quality is quite good, with the microphone being very sensitive.
 If you’re used to having to shout or speak very slowly for your friends to understand you, you’ll be happy with how clearly the X12 picks up on your voice.
 You’ll easily be able to talk at a normal pitch.
 In fact, some find that these headphones are almost a little too sensitive.
 If you have a lot of background noise the mute button will come in handy.
 The bass boost is another feature found on the inline control that improves the whole gaming experience.
 It adds depth and really can be felt in the body, something that brings a new element to war-style, FPS games.